Rosuav/TF2BuffBot/knobs.md

 On servers with huge bot counts (eg two humans and thirty bots), the human scores may need to be increased; on servers where bots just pad out the numbers when there are imbalanced humans, the human/bot discrepancy could be reduced.
-Keeping the friendly/enemy ratio at about two to one is recommended, but can be adjusted.
+Keeping the friendly/enemy ratio at about two to one is recommended; it should be approximately the same as the good/bad ratio on the roulette wheel.

 Further tweakables that are not easy to make into cvars: